 7. Make your product or service easy to use

 We’re all pressed for time, so ease of use is crucial.
-Your customers can’t be expected to “just figure it out,” and it’s your responsibility to make their interactions with your product or service trouble-free.
+Your customers can’t be expected to “just figure it out.”
+It’s your responsibility to make their interactions with your product or service trouble-free.

 - Think through their “unboxing” experience, whether you offer a product or a service.
 How can you wow them from the very beginning?

-- Brainstorm all the ways this initial experience of your product or service may be confusing or unclear.
+- Brainstorm all the ways this initial experience may be confusing or unclear.
 Listen to feedback you get from your first customers: what questions are they asking?
 How can you provide the answers before the questions are raised?

 - Create a smooth, clear product or service experience.
 Spell out exactly how they should interact with what they bought through guides, manuals, and FAQs.

 Despite everything, your customers will still have questions.
 As mentioned above, have a place to gather these questions, and review them periodically so you can use the feedback to make improvements to your product or service.

 8. Deliver what you promise, and more

 If you really want to wow your customers, find a way to deliver a little extra added “something” to their experience.